 I eat warming soups/root vegetables – I find them grounding and soothing.

-I chill out on alcohol and coffee during these times
+I pull back on alcohol and coffee during stressful times

 I have infrared saunas to detox and reduce inflammation

 I spend more time naked… odd fix I know, but it is a thing – get super comfy with yourself naked, when your 5kg heavier or lighter, love it all!

 I do yoga nidra (Tanis Fishman has a great one on Youtube) this helps restore my body by switching off it’s stress response.

 I basically need to spend less time in my head and more time in my body and I remind myself often when working on myself, “The answers are not in your head!”

 For intellectual/heady types this will feel so un-trustable at times, but when you let go of the need to control, some amazing solutions often unfold.